Social Security: 7 Crucial Mistakes & How to Avoid Them

 Survivors also have the unique opportunity to switch from a working benefit to a survivor benefit, and vice versa.

-For example, in the case where your own working benefit is less than your survivor benefit, you can begin receiving your own working benefit at age 62 and switch to your survivor benefit at FRA, allowing your survivor to earn delayed credits until that time.
+For example, in the case where your own working benefit is less than your survivor benefit, you can begin receiving your own working benefit at age 62 and switch to your survivor benefit at FRA, allowing your survivor benefit to earn delayed credits until that time.

 On the other hand, if your working benefit is higher than your survivor benefit, you can begin receiving a survivor benefit at age 60 and allow your working benefit to earn delayed credits to age 70, and then switch to your own increased benefit.